-The first time I walked onto the campus of Ambleside School of Ocala (ASO), I knew very little about the school.
+The first time I walked onto the campus of Ambleside Ocala (AS), I knew very little about the school.
 I enjoyed the morning assembly and the quiet beauty of the stone courtyard surrounded by picturesque windows and blooming flowers.
 After that short time on campus, I could sense that I was walking out of a school unlike any other that I had visited; however, other than thinking it was the most C.S.
 Lewis-like school I could imagine, I had no idea the depth to which the school sets itself apart, nor the community I was about to become a part of.

-With over 150 students attending ASO, that quaint courtyard can sometimes feel very full.
+With over 150 students attending AS, that quaint courtyard can sometimes feel very full.
 If you look to the face of school founder, Shari Ausley, or school principal, Jill Romine, the school’s growth is something that often brings each of them to tears.
 As a school established on deep relationships with self, knowledge, and others, the thought of keeping those relationships at the center is never far from sight.
 One way in which we seek to stay in community with each other is our campus meetings.

 As our school has grown, campus meetings have changed over the years, but the idea is still very much the same.
 These crucial meetings provide families and staff the opportunity to get to know each other in the more informal setting of a shared family-style meal.
 As a community, we are continually seeking to grow in knowledge and wisdom alongside our children; therefore, these meetings are filled with beautiful ideas, meaningful information, and often, delicious food.
 Each detail of our campus meetings is meant to be intentional and designed to inspire and encourage all those who attend.